-Medical Detoxification is a process that systematically and safely withdraws people from addicting drugs, usually under the care of a physician.
-Drinking alcohol or using drugs can cause physical dependence over time and stopping them can result in withdrawal symptoms in people with this dependence.
-The detoxification process is designed to treat the immediate bodily effects of stopping drug use and to remove toxins left in the body as a result of the chemicals found in drugs and/or alcohol.
+Medical Detoxification is a process that systematically and safely withdraws people from addicting substances, usually under the care of a physician.
+Drinking alcohol can cause physical dependence over time and stopping it can result in withdrawal symptoms in people with this dependence.
+The detoxification process is designed to treat the immediate bodily effects of stopping alcohol and cleansing all traces of alcohol in the body.

 Many patients experience mild to moderate symptoms during withdrawal from alcohol and can undergo detoxification without medications if they receive supportive care and monitoring.
-Inpatient medical detoxification services are appropriate for alcoholics at risk for serious complications of withdrawal or those with co-existing medical conditions.
-These patients and those with previous alcohol withdrawal seizures, delirium tremens, or moderate to severe withdrawal symptoms should receive benzodiazepines to reduce the risk of adverse events.
-Other medications have also been used in the detoxification process including clonidine, which can help reduce symptoms such as tremor, mild depression, elevated blood pressure, anxiety and tension, and carbamazepine, an anticonvulsant medication used to prevent seizures or delirium.
+Inpatient medical detoxification services are appropriate for people at risk of serious withdrawal complications or those with other physical and mental health conditions in addition to alcohol use disorder.
+These patients and those with previous alcohol withdrawal seizures, delirium tremens, or moderate to severe withdrawal symptoms can be given several types of medications to reduce the risk of adverse events, help reduce symptoms such as tremor, mild depression, elevated blood pressure, anxiety and tension, and prevent seizures or delirium.